matn7/CS-Notes/src/main/java/deployment/LINUX.md

 locate pattern
 ```

-- Lists files that match pattern.
+- Lists file that match pattern.
 - Faster than the find command.
 - Queries an index.
 - Results are not in real time.